flocked/FZUIKit/README.md

 view.backgroundColor = .systemRed
 ```

+### NSView mask
+Masks a view with another view whose alpha channel is used for masking.
+imageView.mask = textField

 ### NSView additional properties
 Additional `NSView` properties that can be all animated via the views `animator()`:
 - `cornerRadius: CGFloat`